 Bring a stamped envelope with your current address as the return address, and the mailing address as the USCIS address provided on Form I-693.

 Bring government-issued photo identification such as a passport, driver's license, or other official photo ID to your immigration physical.

-- Vaccination or immunization record (such as DT, DTP, DTaP, Td, Tdap, OPV, IPV, MMR, Hib, hepatitis A, hepatitis B, varicella, pneumococcal influenza, rotavirus and meningococcal disease)
+Bring all vaccination records to your immigration physical.
+This includes vaccinations like DT, DTP, DTaP, Td, Tdap, OPV, IPV, MMR, Hib, hepatitis A, hepatitis B, varicella, pneumococcal influenza, rotavirus, and meningococcal disease.